Christopher-Schulze/Torwell/docs/DOCUMENTATION.md

 Errors from the backend are emitted through the `tor-status-update` event.
 The main variants are:

 - `NotConnected` – a command requiring an active Tor connection was invoked while disconnected.
-- `AlreadyConnected` – a connection was attempted when one already exists.
+- `AlreadyConnected` – historischer Fehlerfall; `TorManager::connect` fängt erneute Aufrufe nun ab und meldet Erfolg.
 - `Bootstrap` – the Tor client failed to bootstrap.
 - `NetDir` – the network directory could not be retrieved.
 - `Circuit` – building or retrieving a circuit failed.